Overview, Signs and Symptoms of an Obstruction

 - There are a number of different reasons why nasolacrimal duct obstruction occurs.
 The epidemiological statistics have shown that of all the cases, 35% of them actually due to obstruction, 15% occur due to the improper formation of the opening of the lacrimal duct (punctual agenesis), 10% have some form of abnormal connection i.e. congenital fistula and 5% have defects in the structure of the head and face.

 - As such, congenital nasolacrimal duct obstruction does not differentiate between race and sex.
 It is typically seen in newborns.

-- The originally condition that might possibly occur is amniotocoele.
+- The originally condition that may possibly occur is amniotocoele.
 Here, there is distension of the tear producing gland i.e. the lacrimal gland.
 Amniotic fluid enters the lacrimal sac and gets trapped within it.
-This can result in swelling of the lacrimal sac.
+This can lead to in swelling of the lacrimal sac.
 Treating this can be done through inserting a small probe through the nasolacrimal duct.

 |congenital fistula (as seen to the left)|